Applifier/unity-ads-helper/README.md

 * [UnityAdsExample.cs](Assets/UnityAdsHelper/Examples/Scripts/UnityAdsExample.cs) - The main example script used to initialize UnityAdsHelper.
 * [ButtonExample.cs](Assets/UnityAdsHelper/Examples/Scripts/ButtonExample.cs) - A Unity UI Button example script used to show rewarded ads.
   * Specify a zone ID or leave blank to use the default zone.
-  * Set a cooldown time in seconds to control how often users can watch ads for rewards.
+  * Set a cooldown time in seconds to control how often users can watch rewarded ads.
-  * Set a reward amount the user should recieve when watching an ad without skipping.
+  * Set a reward amount the user should recieve after watching an ad without skipping.
   * Cooldowns persist across scenes and game sessions.
   * Cooldowns are independent of each other.
 * [ShowAdOnLoad.cs](Assets/UnityAdsHelper/Examples/Scripts/ShowAdOnLoad.cs) - Script for showing an ad when the scene loads.